Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- path (variable / string) - id of the context with the path to a text file;
+- path (variable / string) - variable or a string literal with the path to a file;
-- [output] (variable) - id of the context for the loaded text.
+- [output] (variable) - output for the loaded text.

 ## save_text